Elphel/linux-elphel/README.md

 project configuration (.project, .cproject, .settings) from eclipse_project_setup subdirectory.
 Eclipse should be started after Linux kernel is built with `bitbake linux-xlnx` at least once so all the required files are already present.
-Then you may import *linux-elphel* as 'existing Git project' in Eclipse (you need either Eclipse for C/C++ developmentg or intall [CDT plugin](https://eclipse.org/cdt/) separately.
+Then you may import *linux-elphel* as 'existing Git project' in Eclipse (you need either Eclipse for C/C++ development or intall [CDT plugin](https://eclipse.org/cdt/) separately.

 Do not run `bitbake linux-xlnx -c clean` while the project is open in Eclipse - this command